frederic-perez/AmE-dictionary/data/dictionary.md

 __be sitting pretty__ _idiom_ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you’ll be sitting pretty for the rest of your life._
 __be square (with one)__ _idiom_ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
 __be still in the game__ _idiom_ To remain a contender for success despite setbacks or difficulties.
+__be well versed in (something)__ _idiom_ To be very knowledgeable about, skillful in, or competent at something. _John is well versed in lying, so he’s always able to talk his way out of trouble._
 __beach__ _v_
 __beachhead__ _n_
 __beadledom__ _n_ A gratuitous or officious display or exercise of authority, as by petty officials.